g-vega-cl/deal-app-interview/README.md

 You should now see your app and your changes in real time.

 # Development guidelines
-For this app we use the React Native Elements UI framework https://reactnativeelements.com/
+For this app we use the React Native Elements UI framework And React Native components https://reactnativeelements.com/

 # Requirements for your submission